How to Use SQL ORDER BY with Multiple Columns

 - The

-clause can sort results by multiple columns. - The order and direction of columns affect the final output.
+ORDER BYclause can sort results by multiple columns. - The order and direction of columns affect the final output.

 - Using multiple columns provides more precise data organization.

-clause to sort query results.
+When working with databases, sorting data in a meaningful order is often necessary for analysis, reporting, or user presentation.
+SQL provides the ORDER BY clause to sort query results.
 While sorting by a single column is straightforward, there are many cases where sorting by multiple columns is required.
-This article explains how to use ORDER BY
+This article explains how to use ORDER BY with multiple columns in SQL, why it is useful, and provides examples to illustrate its usage.

 Why Sort by Multiple Columns?

 Sorting by multiple columns can help you create more organized and easily interpretable results.
-For example, if you have a list of employees and want to order them first by department and then by salary, using multiple columns in the ORDER BY
+For example, if you have a list of employees and want to order them first by department and then by salary, using multiple columns in the ORDER BY clause ensures that your data is grouped and sorted precisely the way you need.

 Syntax of ORDER BY with Multiple Columns